You Can Paint An Aluminum Screen Door

 The major issue I had with the paint job was allowing the doors to dry enough that the paint wouldn’t stick when the doors were closed making the fresh paint peel off.
 The exterior metal door wasn’t a problem but the wood interior door wanted to stick to the weather stripping.

 I never found a good solution for the problem but I did read about one later.
 Wiping the paint with Vaseline where the door meets the frame sounds like a good idea to me.
 I’ll try that tip next time I paint a door.

 The paint looks great and the ding in the door is still noticeable but it isn’t glaring.
 With both doors painted the same color your eye doesn’t go immediately to the dented door.
 This photo was taken two years ago when I finished up the project.
 You can see this project on the Behr paint website.
 It is part of the Behr Designer Series.

 I took this photo a few weeks ago.
 As you can see the paint has held up really well.
 The only area where the paint chipped just a bit is the door handle.
 I guess that makes sense since we use the handle everyday, numerous times a day.
 We use the carport entrance as our main entryway as do all of our friends and family.
 We hardly ever use our front door.

 See how nice the paint looks??
 I painted the vinyl wrap around the wood casing along with the weather stripping too.
 No chipping or peeling.
 You can see my front door and metal storm door project here…Painting a Metal Storm Door.

 Have you tried painting a metal storm door or exterior metal door?
 If you have I would love to hear about it.
 If not have I gave you the information you need to give it a try?
 Leave a comment please and I’ll see you tomorrow.
-Have a great day.
+Have a great day and thanks for being here.
 Kathy